LayerLapse Logo

 • Compatible with many DSLR & mirrorless cameras (see GitHub for list of compatible cameras)

-• Adjustable camera delay to eliminate vibration blur
+• Adjustable camera delay to eliminate vibration blur with the turn of a dial (0-3 seconds)

 • Compact, custom-designed PCB — ready to go out of the box